slsa-framework/slsa/docs/spec/v1.1/threats.md

 ### (G) Compromise package registry

-An adversary modifies the package on the package repository using an administrative interface or through a compromise of the infrastructure.
+An adversary modifies the package on the package registry using an administrative interface or through a compromise of the infrastructure.

 <details><summary>De-list artifact</summary>